This is one of those vegetarian dishes that simply features the main ingredient, in this case, cauliflower.

 - Preheat the oven to 200C.

-- Place the florets in a bowl, sprinkle over the turmeric, then gently toss to ensure each floret is coated.
+- Place the florets in a bowl, and sprinkle with the turmeric.
+Gently toss to ensure each floret is coated.

 - Heat the ghee in a small frypan over medium heat.
 Add the panch phoran and fry until the seeds just start to crackle, which will only take a minute.
 Be very careful not to burn the spices.